Pandora's box

 According to legend, when the box was opened, diseases, pain, old age, toil, and all forms of evil that torments mankind spread.

-6. What does Hope Stay inside symbolize?
+6. What does the Hope that remained inside symbolize?

 Hope symbolizes the power of man to continue despite difficulties.
 There are different interpretations: others see it as a comfort, while others as an illusion that keeps man on hold.